An Overview of Legal Entity Identifier

 Following is the procedure to obtain a Legal Entity Identifier:

-Step 1: Documentation: First, you need to arrange all the vital documents and their specific formats vital for submission.
-The checklist for documents and their formats are based on the entity's legal structure.
+Step 1: Necessary Paperation: First, you need to arrange all the vital necessary papers and their specific formats vital for submission.
+The checklist for necessary papers and their formats are based on the entity's legal structure.

 Step 2: Self-Registration: An individual must be appointed as the certified person to look over & carry out the process of attaining the LEI Code.
 An individual may be appointed as a legal person or individual by way of a resolution, Power of Attorney, as the cay may be.
 Only this authorised user has the permission to create an account, providing their email id and proceeding to fill up the online form.
 An authorised person includes: